 Back in April 2022, Camunda announced the end of the road for Camunda Platform 7.
 The Community Edition will have its final release in October 2025 with version 7.24, after which all related resources will be archived on GitHub.
-For those using the Enterprise version, there will still be some additional support and possible patch updates for a limited time.
-The successor, Camunda 8, is a brand-new product designed specifically for cloud deployment.
-However, it has limited compatibility with its predecessor.
+For those using the Enterprise version, there will still be some additional support and possible patch updates for a certain period of time.
+The successor, Camunda 8, is a brand-new product with many features and improvements designed specifically for cloud deployment.
 We've already gone over the differences between these two versions in a previous post.

 Given the announced end of Camunda 7, users of this platform need to consider how to handle their process applications and plan for a future without Camunda 7.
-While Camunda 8 might be the first option that comes to mind, it's important to realize that both migration and operation can present significant challenges.
-Additionally, the SaaS offering isn't always the preferred choice for everyone.
+Camunda 8 offers numerous advantages in terms of performance, scalability, and its range of features in the areas of low-code and connectors.
+However, depending on the use case, it may not always be the first choice, as it does not, for example, provide an option for operating as an embedded process-engine.
+Additionally, necessary architectural changes and operating the platform might be challenging, while the potential use of the SaaS offering must be carefully evaluated.
 Furthermore, starting from version 8.6 (set for release in October 2024), there’ll be a change in licensing terms, meaning there won’t be a free version of the product available for production use.
 In light of this, we aim to explore how to migrate a sample process application from Camunda 7 to other solutions.

 A German version of this article can be found here.